Skip to main content

 Namespace

-To create catalog components of entities in your namespace, send a POST request a catalog data key for links like the following:
+To create catalog components of entities in your namespace, send a POST request to create a catalog instance (single key) for links like the following:

 curl -L 'https://api.nullplatform.com/metadata/namespace/123/links' \